MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/why-use-msal4j.md

 MSAL4J does not support [user-agent based clients](/azure/active-directory/develop/active-directory-dev-glossary#user-agent-based-client), which are only supported in JavaScript.

-For details about the supported scenarios see [Scenarios](./scenarios.md).
+For details about the supported scenarios see [the introductory section](../index.md#msal-java-scenarios).

 ## Value of MSAL4J over generic lirbaries